 What is Robots.txt?

-The robots.txt is a file on your WordPress website that contains the guidelines for the search engine bots on which areas or pages of your website should be indexed and crawled.
-It also informs the search engines using specific rules and instructions on whether the pages and sections of your website should be indexed.
+The robots.txt file on your WordPress website contains guidelines for search engine bots on which areas or pages of your website should be indexed and crawled.
+It also informs search engines, using specific rules and instructions, on whether pages and sections of your website should be indexed.

 Consider a real-world example: Google’s web crawlers, also known as Googlebot, regularly analyze websites to keep their page index up to date.
 These web crawlers follow the instructions outlined in the robots.txt file as they scan the website.